chrullrich/teamviewer_win10_1703_firewall/README.md

 # README #

 This is a workaround for a bug that occurs when running TeamViewer on Windows 10 1703, the "Creators Update".

-Since 1703, TeamViewer is (in many cases) unable to contact its servers unless a user is logged on locally.
+It is independent of the TeamViewer version.
+I have tested it only with version 12, but if earlier versions are affected by the same issue, it will be effective for them as well.

+Since Windows 10 1703, TeamViewer is (in many cases) unable to contact its servers unless a user is logged on locally.
 This makes it difficult or impossible to use it for remote access, particularly when combined with Wake-on-LAN.

 The underlying reason for this behavior is
 [a bug in the TeamViewer service](https://community.teamviewer.com/t5/TeamViewer-12/Windows-10-does-not-look-to-start-service-until-logon/td-p/6120/page/4#U7725)